 We don’t want environmental law students to forget why they came here.
 One great beauty of pursuing a career to help affect environmental change is the inherent personal connection to the work.
 The symbiotic relationship between us—especially as environmental law students—and our natural environmental can provide an incessant source of motivation and should not be lost.
 Thus, the mission of the Environmental Law Caucus is to provide a forum for law students to connect with the natural beauty of the Pacific Northwest and embrace environmentalism on a personal level.

-Four board members, with the assistance of two 1L representatives to the student body, govern the Environmental Law Caucus.
+Elected board members, with the assistance of 1L representatives to the student body, govern the Environmental Law Caucus.
 The leadership of ELC aims to embody good stewardship and an appreciation of our environment in every activity we do.
 Please contact us if you are interested in leadership opportunities with ELC.

 - Swift Watch at Chapman School - September